samgabrielbilshan/water-quality-analysis-tool/README.md

 - **Water Quality Assessment** – Instant evaluation of water safety based on pH, TDS, turbidity, hardness, chloride, and more.
 - **Bilingual Support** – Fully functional in both **English** and **Tamil** to reach rural and underserved communities.
 - **CSV Export** – Download test results for record-keeping or sharing with authorities.
-- **Visualization** – Simple, clear charts and tables for easy understanding of results.
 - **Awareness & Education** – Integrated article on the importance of clean water and safe consumption practices.

 ---